painch-i/fast-wishes/documentation/wishes-list-page.md

 ## Floating Action Button
 - Single centered “+” FAB opens the add sheet.
 - Hidden whenever an edit or add modal is active.

+## Settings Drawer
+- Accessible from the header and switches between list and user tabs.
+- The primary **Enregistrer** action sits in the drawer header; closing via the built-in close icon cancels changes.